GRIFFINCollaboration/griffin-dashboard/README.md

 griffin-dashboard
 =================

+GRIFFIN's dashboard provides a visual user interface for GRIFFIN, it's ancillary detectors, data acquisition system, and supporting infrastructure.

+ - **For scientists,** please read and understand the maintenance requirements below.
+These instructions will describe the expectations and setup requirements of the Dashboard; if something doesn't work, making sure that these requirements are satisfied are the first place to check.

+ - **For programmers & contributors,** please start with the [Programmatic Logic]() section below; this will walk you through an example of the basic infrastructure, including everything you'll need to create new Dashboard pages.

+## Maintenance Requirements

 ## Programmatic Logic

-All `griffin-dashboard` pages rely on a pattern of [HTML templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/) and [HTML imports](http://webcomponents.org/articles/introduction-to-html-imports/) to minimize the amount of repeated markup, support client-side templating via [mustache.js](https://github.com/janl/mustache.js/), and avoid the declarative HTML that was prevalent in previous version of the dashboard.
+**Start here** if you're planning on doing major development on the Dashboard - below, we walk through the project's dependencies, a simple demonstration of the infrastructure, and go through code contribution guidelines.

+### Dependencies

+Basic fluency with these dependencies will help in understanding and extending the Dashboard codebase.
+Taking some time to explore each of them on their own will make Dashboard maintenance much easier!

+ - [HTML templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/) are used to minimize repeated markup and avoid declarative HTML.
+If you're modifying or adding any HTML to the project, it should probably be in a template.

+ - [HTML imports](http://webcomponents.org/articles/introduction-to-html-imports/) are used to assemble templates from separate files and sources to reinforce the modularity begun with HTML templates.
+Note that at the time of this writing, Firefox relies on the `HTMLImports.min.js` polyfill for import support; this should be phased out when native support becomes available.

+ - [mustache.js](https://github.com/janl/mustache.js/) assembles templates into completed HTML

+ - [kinetic.js](https://github.com/ericdrowell/KineticJS/) (for freeform drawing like the detector views) and [plotly.js](https://plot.ly/javascript/) (for more traditional histograms and other charts) are responsible for drawing and visualization in the Dashboard.

+ - [Twitter Bootstrap](http://getbootstrap.com/) governs CSS and layout.
+Bootstrap also requires us to pull in [jQuery](https://jquery.com/), but explicit use of that framework is avoided in the Dashboard.

+ - [qunit.js](https://qunitjs.com/) provides the Dashboard's unit testing framework.

 ### Simplest Example

-**New web developers start here**

-`demo.html` is a minimal working example of the engineering techniques that underlie all dashboard pages.
+`demo.html` is a minimal working example of the engineering techniques that underlie all Dashboard pages.
 The files relevant to this example are (where indented bullet points indicate subdirectories):

  - `demo.html`
  - templates